CyberFlameGO/CraftPatch/README.md

 private final CraftPatch patcher = new CraftPatch();
 ```

-You can also pass a custom Javassist `ClassPool` object if you need to handle more complex class loading scenarios.
+You can also pass your own Javassist `ClassPool` object if you need to handle more complex class loading scenarios.

 Next, we will create a `Patch` that will hold all the transformations we want to apply: